joelhoelting/joel_hoelting_gatsby/src/posts/2018-01-09-comparing-scope-javascript-ruby-python/index.md

 tomato
 ```

+Another way to access variables outside the scope of a method is using instance and class variables.
+Simply prepend `@` or `@@` to the beginning of a variable declaration and the variable will be available inside the method.
+For example: `@vegetable = 'tomato'`.
+However, it important to understand the uses for instance/class variables before using them.

 How do you think Python handles scope?

 Like Javascript, Python will know about the variable assigned in global space: